microsoft/BCTech/samples/AppInsights/Dashboard/README.md

 1. Open Company Performance
 2. Session overview
 3. Long Running SQL Queries
+4. Failed Authorization

-Clicking the Deploy To Azure button below will launch the Azure Portal with an ARM template, where you need to specify the subscription, resource group and name of your Application Insights Resource.
+Clicking the *Deploy To Azure* button below will launch the Azure Portal with an ARM template, where you need to specify the subscription, resource group and name of your Application Insights Resource.
 All requested dashboards will be installed and you can now remove the ones you do not need.

 <a href="https://freddyk.azurewebsites.net/api/AzureDeploy" target="_blank"><img src="https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.png"/></a>